-- Green building ratings: in 2018, CapitaLand obtained 20 green building ratings; - Reduction in energy and water usage, and carbon intensity: for the first nine months of 2018, CapitaLand's reduction in energy usage, water usage and carbon intensity were 16.6%, 21.1% and 28.0% respectively, from the 2008 baseline; - Universal Design: in 2018, CapitaLand achieved two Universal Design Mark Awards for its projects in Singapore; and - Certified contractors: in 2018, two main contractors appointed for CapitaLand's new development projects were both ISO 14001 and OHSAS 18001 certified.
+- Green building ratings: in 2019, CapitaLand obtained 31 green building ratings; - Reduction in energy and water usage, and carbon intensity: in 2019, CapitaLand's reduction in energy usage, water usage and carbon emissions intensity were 19.2%, 22.4% and 29.4% respectively, from the 2008 baseline; and - Certified contractors: in 2019, 18 main contractors appointed for CapitaLand's new development projects were both ISO 14001 and OHSAS 18001/ISO 45001 certified.

-In addition, more than 280 of the Group's properties across Asia and Europe participated in the Earth Hour initiative of the World Wide Fund for Nature.
+In addition, more than 260 of the Group's properties worldwide participated in the Earth Hour initiative of the World Wide Fund for Nature.